 Rhododendrons may occasionally need some light pruning.
 It is important to remove flower stems as soon as flowering is finished (Figure 14).
 Failure to do this promptly can reduce flowering the following year.
 Carefully cut or pinch out the flower head, leaving the small developing buds at the base of the flower.

 Both azaleas and rhododendrons should be pruned after flowering.
 Never cut into areas of bare stems or sparse foliage.
 These shrubs will sprout poorly or not at all.
 When a fairly severe pruning is attempted, no more than one-third of the branches should be cut back in a single season.
-In three years, the pruning will be complete.
+In three years, the pruning will be done.